methodphoto/mincc/data/1986/1986-old-elthamians.md

 title: "Old Elthamians v The Min"
 gameLocation: "Foxbury"
 gameDate: "18/05/1986"
+shortReport: "Old Elthamians batted first and scored 200 for 7 wkts.
+The Min replied with 201 for 4 wkts."
 result: "The Min won by 6 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Old Elthamians batted first and scored 200 for 7 wkts.
-The Min replied with 201 for 4 wkts.

-Result: {result}

 ## Old Elthamians Innings

 | Batsman | Dismissal |  | Runs |